For a Kinder, Gentler Society

 About the Author

-An experienced writer and biographer, Skrabec is a Pittsburgher with a strong background in the local stories and legends.
+Skrabec is a native Pittsburgher with a strong background in the local stories and heroes.

 About the Book